fermyno/my-first-type-in-program/README.md

 It was the beginning of a passion for the art of programming.

-The game "Bowling" was written by Paul Peraino, originally published in the magazine "[BASIC Computer Games](https://en.wikipedia.org/wiki/BASIC_Computer_Games)" and made available on [Vintage Basic](http://www.vintage-basic.net/) website.
+The game "Bowling" was written by Paul Peraino, originally published in the magazine "[BASIC Computer Games](https://en.wikipedia.org/wiki/BASIC_Computer_Games)" ([David H. Ahl](https://en.wikipedia.org/wiki/David_H._Ahl), 1973) and made available on [Vintage Basic](http://www.vintage-basic.net/) website.

 If you are bored and looking for something different to do, get a coffee and have fun!
 :-)